apache/spark/docs/programming-guide.md

 organize those such that all values for any key lie within the same partition - this is called the **shuffle**.

-Although the set of elements in each partition of newly shuffled data will be deterministic, the ordering of these elements is not.
-If one desires predictably ordered data following shuffle operations, `sortBy` can be used to perform a global sort.
+Although the set of elements in each partition of newly shuffled data will be deterministic, and so is the ordering of partitions themselves, the ordering of these elements is not.
+If one desires predictably ordered data following shuffle then it's possible to use:

+* `mapPartitions` to sort each partition using, for example, `.sorted`
+* `repartitionAndSortWithinPartitions` to efficiently sort partitions while simultaneously repartitioning
+* `sortBy` to make a globally ordered RDD

 Operations which can cause a shuffle include **repartition** operations like [`repartition`](#RepartitionLink), and [`coalesce`](#CoalesceLink), **'ByKey** operations